X16Community/x16-smc-bootloader/README.md

 ### Send Data Packets

-The new firmware is transmitted from to the bootloader in data packets.
+The new firmware is transmitted to the bootloader in data packets.
 Each packet holds eight bytes of firmware data and one checksum byte.

 The checksum is the two's complement of the sum of the previous bytes